awslabs/aws-crt-s3-benchmarks/cdk/README.md

 ### Per-Instance Job

 This is what we call a Batch job that uses a specific EC2 instance type, builds [runners](../runners/#readme), and benchmarks all desired [workloads](../workloads/#readme), using all desired S3 clients.

+This job runs [per-instance-job.py](per-instance-job.py), which git clones the `aws-crt-s3-benchmarks` repo, then runs the [prep-build-run-benchmarks.py](../scripts/prep-build-run-benchmarks.py) script within that repo, which handles the rest.
+The reason that the per-instance-job clones the repo at runtime, instead of embedding at CDK deploy time, is to let us test different branches of `aws-crt-s3-benchmarks` without redeploying the CDK stack.

 ### Orchestrator